 Asure has venerable associations, being ascribed to the times of Noah’s Flood.
 It is said to have been invented after the Ark rested on Mount Cudi in Southeastern Turkey (according to Islamic tradition) or Mount Ararat in Eastern Turkey (Christian tradition).
-Whichever mountain it was, Noah ordered that the all the remaining provisions on the ark be boiled up into the last meal before disembarking.
+Whichever mountain it was, Noah ordered that all the remaining provisions on the ark be boiled up into the last meal before disembarking.
 Whether the Asure prepared so hastily was up to scratch seems doubtful.
 What we do know is that “Ashure” is easily made unpalatable by undercooked beans or the wrong consistency.

 The one that our grandmothers used to cook in gigantic cauldrons, pervaded the entire house, not only with its delicious fragrance but with the excitement of this annual special event.

-The cooking of this pudding which integrates such diverse and seemingly disharmonious flavors as beans and pomegranate seeds is a tradition which persists among the Muslims, even today.
+The cooking of this pudding which integrates such diverse and seemingly disharmonious flavors as beans and pomegranate seeds is a tradition that persists among the Muslims, even today.
 It is a custom to make it during the first ten days of the month of fasting, and distribute it to the neighbors.

 Do it Yourself